 "Stroke is its most feared complication," Jibawi said.

-Once diagnosed, patients with atrial fibrillation may be treated with blood thinners such as warfarin (Coumadin).
+Once diagnosed, patients with atrial fibrillation may be treated with anti-coagulation medications (or blood thinners).
+Older medications like warfarin (Coumadin) are still being used but there are newer anticoagulation medications that don’t require blood draws to monitor the effectiveness of the drug.
 These drugs reduce the likelihood of experiencing those potentially dangerous blood clots within the heart that may cause a stroke.